 Many people successfully turn to credit repair organization to help with this process.

 Warning: There are a lot of sleazy businesses in this space, taking advantage of parents fraught with frustration, guilt, and rage.
-Learn more about what to look for in a credit repair organization in this article: Should you pay for credit repair?
+Learn more about what to look for in a credit repair company in this article.

 Lexington Law is one of the oldest credit repair organizations focuses in helping people fix their credit.

 The organization’s services include credit monitoring, and credit repair, in which they will comb through all of your credit reports, find errors and fraudulent marks that can be challenged, and incorrect dates and debts that are too old to legally be included in your report.

 Then they challenge errors and fraudulent items with creditors on your behalf.

 The cons are that you pay for a service that you can certainly do yourself, with fees that start at $89.95 per month.

 Keep in mind that poor credit is a very expensive position — even if it is not your, or your child's fault.
 Higher interest rates, being denied a job or application to school can dramatically affect a person's finances — and life.

 The pros of using a reputable credit repair service like Lexington Law is that they will take over this confusing and time-consuming process, ensure that all your rights are being honored, and work to prevent future fraud.